 Shipper's Declaration for Dangerous Goods

-For all dangerous goods, a Shipper's Declaration, duly signed and completed, as described in the applicable dangerous goods regulations, must be provided by the shipper, and must be clearly indicated
+For all dangerous goods, a Shipper's Declaration, duly signed and completed, as described in the applicable dangerous goods regulations, must be provided by the shipper, and must be clearly indicated on the air waybill.

 Electronic submission of this information is also acceptable (where authorized) following IATA procedures and standards.